Ayoub-cmd707/Weather_forcasting/README.md

-Weather Forecasting with Machine Learning
-This repository contains a project focused on improving weather forecasting using machine learning techniques.
-Our aim is to leverage data-driven models to provide more accurate and reliable weather predictions.
+# Improving weather predictions with machine learning
+This repository contains the implementation for my Master’s thesis project, which focused on improving weather forecasts for renewable energy applications using machine learning.
+In this project, I explored how Transformer-based deep learning models can be used to postprocess ensemble weather forecasts of solar radiation (ssrd6) and 100-meter wind speed (w100).
+I compared the Transformer approach with traditional methods like Member-by-Member (MBM) to see if it could offer more reliable and faster predictions.

+This work was carried out as part of my Master of Science in Electronics and Information and Communication Technology at the University of Antwerp.
+The results from this project were used to write my Master’s thesis.
-Features
+## Features
 - Machine Learning Models: Uses advanced ML techniques to enhance forecast accuracy.

 - Data Processing: Prepares and cleans historical weather data for modeling.